0x1bitcrack3r/XSS-Finder/README.md

 - Parameters, Forms, Code Values using exclusive curl payloads

 # Update Code
-- Exapandable, code can be expand or update from time to time
+- Code can be update and expand from time to time

 # Contact
 - mrharoonawna@gmail.com